bg-chun/kep-draft/memory-manager-kep.md

 #### 2) Provide topology hint(node affinity) for Topology Manager.
-aaa
+Topology Manager defines HintProvider interface to take topology hints from hint providers.
+Memory Manager implements the interface to calculate NUMA node affinity and provide topology hint for Topology Manager.

 #### 3) Isolate memory and hugepages for a container.
-Restrict memory access of contaer to a spesific NUMA node.
+To isolate memory and hugepages for container, Memory Manager restricts memory access of container to a same NUMA node of exclsive CPU.
+This makes container consumes memory and hugepages on a single NUMA node.
 Cgroups cpuset subsystem is used to isolate memory and hugepages.

 Consequently, Memory Manager guarantees that container's memory and hugepages are isolated to a single NUMA node.